 Some links in this post may be affiliate links

-Emerald Fern (Asparagus densiflorus 'Sprengeri') prospers in semi-shade to bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soils coupled with weekly feeding in the growing season.
+Asparagus densiflorus Sprengeri (Emerald Fern) thrives in medium to bright indirect light, average warmth and humidity, and moderately moist, rich, well-drained soils coupled with weekly feeding in the growing season.

-Asparagus densiflorus 'Sprengeri' also called Sprenger's Asparagus or Sprenger's Fern is among the popular ornamental Asparagus ferns whose arching stems are sparsely covered with clusters of soft, needle-like foliage.
+Asparagus densiflorus Sprengeri also called Sprenger's Asparagus or Sprenger's Fern is one of the ornamental Asparagus ferns whose arching stems are sparsely covered with clusters of soft, needle-like foliage.

 Sprenger's Asparagus is an evergreen, fern-like plant with trailing stems which bear bright green 'leaves' hence the common name 'Emerald Fern'.
 The 'leaves' are really needle-like branches.

-Though commonly called a fern, Emerald Fern is not among the True Ferns as it is much easier to grow than true ferns.
+Though commonly called a fern, Emerald Fern is not a True Fern as it is much easier to grow than true ferns.
 It adapts well to wide variations in light, heat and watering frequency.

-Sprenger's Asparagus is perfect for a hanging basket, desktop, plant shelf or pedestal where the stems can cascade downwards beautifully.
+Asparagus densiflorus Sprengeri is perfect for a hanging basket, desktop, plant shelf or pedestal where the stems can cascade downwards beautifully.
 The Fern can also be grown as an outdoor container plant.
-It is one of the best plants for the office space.

 The name 'Sprenger's Fern' is attributed to Carl Ludwig Sprenger who made it popular in Europe as an ornamental Plant.